zenseact/zod-web/_pages/home.md

 The high-precision GNSS/IMU data is logged at `100Hz` and stored as `HDF5` files.
 The data has a `0.01m` position accuracy, `0.03deg` pitch/roll and `0.1deg` heading accuracy.
 The data contain `timestamp`, `latitude`, `longitude`, `altitude`, `heading`, `pitch`, `roll`, `velocities`, `accelerations`, `angular rates`, and `poses` relative to the first `pose` in the file.
 ##### Vehicle data: Production-grade vehicle data
 Various vehicle data are also released for *Sequences* and *Drives*.
 These include vehicle control signals such as `steering wheel angle`, `acceleration/brake pedal ratios`, and `turn indicator status`, as well as consumer-grade IMU and satellite positioning data.
 The vehicle control signals, IMU, and satellite positioning data are logged at `100Hz`, `50Hz`, and `1Hz` respectively.

+## Anonymization
+To protect the privacy of every individual in our dataset, and to comply with privacy regulations such as the European Union’s [General Data Protection Regulation (GDPR)](https://gdpr.eu/), we employ third-party services ([Brighter AI](https://brighter.ai)) to anonymize all images in our dataset.
+The anonymization should protect all personally identifiable information in the images, including faces and license plates.

+For *Frames* we supply two types of anonymization, namely [Deep Neural Anonymization Technology (DNAT)](https://brighter.ai/product/) and blurring.
+We studied the effects that these two anonymization methods have on downstream computer vision tasks and found no significant difference between the two.
+For more details about the experiments, see our [paper](#citation).
+After this study, we anonymized the *Sequences* and *Drives* using the blurring anonymization method only.

+Two show the difference between the DNAT and blurred images, we show some examples below.
+{% include carousel.html height="28" unit="%" %}

 ## Citation
 If you publish work that uses Zenseact Open Dataset, please cite our [coming soon]()